Magnetic Anti-de Sitter Wormholes as seeds for Higgs Inflation: Introduction

 Nevertheless the onset of inflation and the epochs preceding it were never really understood in detail, despite numerous bold efforts of theoretical physicists such as~\cite{Hartle:1983ai,Vilenkin:1983xq}.
 Effective field theory itself offers an operationally concrete setting to pose the relevant questions: Why and how did the universe start with appropriate conditions high up on the inflaton potential?
 While these being initial/boundary value questions within the context of purely inflationary theory, we do expect that a more complete theory could explain them in a meaningful and natural way, and perhaps in a more dynamical fashion.

-In this Letter we \emph{propose and show how certain types of semi-classical solutions of General Relativity coupled to the Standard Model can catalyze the onset of inflation}.
+In this paper we \emph{propose and show how certain types of semi-classical solutions of General Relativity coupled to the Standard Model can catalyze the onset of inflation}.
+These are $Z_2$ ($\tau \leftrightarrow - \tau$) symmetric ``wineglass anti-de Sitter wormholes''~\cite{Betzios:2024oli} that describe the non-perturbative nucleation process of the inflationary universe, whose initial state is determined from the $\tau = 0$ slice of the Euclidean wormhole geometry.

 Our paradigm is based on two assumptions: that the inflaton is to be identified with the experimentally observed Higgs particle (the so called ``Higgs inflation'' scenario~\cite{Bezrukov:2007ep}), and that the effective Higgs potential turns negative at a certain high energy window~\cite{Bezrukov:2012sa,Buttazzo:2013uya}.
 While the first assumption is not entirely crucial for the viability of our scenario, it naturally resolves the problem of explaining what happens to the inflaton in our current energy scales and why we have not yet observed any other scalar particle besides the Higgs.
 The second assumption while being structurally more important for our proposal, it aligns with current experimental data for the Higgs and Top quark masses~\cite{ParticleDataGroup:2024cfk} that lead to a metastability of the electroweak vacuum~\cite{Buttazzo:2013uya}.

 Our proposed model has various phenomenologically interesting outputs.
 As other models of Higgs inflation (that essentially generalise Starobinsky's $R^2$ model~\cite{Starobinsky:1980te}), it can explain very well current cosmological data~\cite{Planck:2018jri,BICEP:2021xfz}.
 At the same time it fares better regarding some troublesome points of former Higgs inflation models such as the unitarity issue~\cite{ Barbon:2009ya,Bezrukov:2010jz}.
 It also predicts the presence of primordial magnetic fields with a very large coherence length.
 While these magnetic fields get diluted to an enormous degree due to the accelerated inflationary expansion~\cite{Turner:1987bw}, they could perhaps play an important role even at later stages of the evolution of the universe if further physical mechanisms that can amplify and sustain them become active~\cite{Hogan:1983zz,Turner:1987bw,Kandus:2010nw,Durrer:2013pga,Subramanian:2015lua}.
 Finally, it has the potential of being embeddable in a UV complete model of quantum gravity such as string theory, due to the Euclidean AdS asymptotics of the relevant wormhole backgrounds~\cite{Maldacena:2004rf,Betzios:2019rds,Betzios:2021fnm,VanRaamsdonk:2021qgv,Antonini:2022ptt,Betzios:2024oli}.